Chaganti-Reddy/PDF-Chat-Ollama/README.md

 ## Credits

-This code is generated from the Pdf-Chat project by [PromptEngineer48](https://github.com/PromptEngineer48)
+This code is learned from the Pdf-Chat project by [PromptEngineer48](https://github.com/PromptEngineer48)